-Special Diets Revitalize Pets During and After Chemotherapy
+Special Chemo Diet Revitalizes Pets During and After Chemotherapy

-Would you like to help your pet feel better and recover more quickly after chemotherapy?
+Switching to a special chemo diet will help your pet feel better and recover more quickly after chemotherapy.

 Read on to learn more about how chemotherapy affects the body, and how to feed your pet to counteract its side effects.